 You could spend a lifetime exploring all of the amazing places to visit in Colorado.
 Trust me, I’ve been here for 12 years and I’m still getting to know the Centennial State.

-If you’re short on time, you can hit some of the highlights in just four days.
+If you’re short on time, you can hit some of the highlights with just four days in Colorado.
 However, I would recommend spending at least one week in Colorado in order to really see the diversity in the landscape.
 Two weeks would be epic and you’d certainly be able to visit off-the-beaten-path places in Colorado.